 The Bottom Line – Mercado Del Rio

-Mercado Del Rio has only been open since October 2016.
+Mercado Del Rio has been open since October 2016.
 And in that time, it has become a very popular location for lunch and dinner and also is popular on the weekends.

 It’s particularly popular for lunch during the week with the huge Bancolombia Headquarters building next door.
 In addition, there are many apartments nearby in Ciudad del Rio.
 So, sometimes it can be hard to find a place to sit with the lunch and weekend crowds.